 The obvious embedded/industrial system analogy for me was VMEbus and the fact that it can still be put to use and is one of the most reliable form factors to have come along.
 Much like the mule, it is a hybrid technology: VME was spawned originally from a marriage of the Motorola 68K CPU and the Eurocard standard.

-VMEbus celebrated its 30th anniversary back in 2011 and has had several milestones along the way including being adopted for usage in the Navy’s Trident submarine in 1987, the VME64 VITA 1-1994 standard and the VME64x ANSI/VITA 1.1-1997 standard.
+VMEbus celebrated its 30th anniversary back in 2011 and has had several milestones along the way including being adopted for usage in the military's M1A2 Abrams tank, the VME64 VITA 1-1994 standard and the VME64x ANSI/VITA 1.1-1997 standard.

 Abaco’s XVB603 (ANSI/VITA 1-1994 compliant) and XVR19 (ANSI/VITA 1.1-1997 compliant) 6U VME single board computers are based on the latest Intel processing technology and take advantage of Abaco’s Vivo VMEbus technology.
 They’re readily available for insertion into rugged industrial and military applications.
 These products support a minimum 10 year lifecycle and are up to the challenge of supporting VME requirements for many decades to come.